 - ENTPs are extroverts who need lots of personal space; some even call ENTPs “introverted extroverts”.

-- ENTPs have many brilliant ideas; unfortunately, they lack patience to follow through with them.
+- ENTPs have many brilliant ideas; unfortunately, they lack the patience to follow through with them.

 - ENTPs get bored easily.

-- ENTPs are extremely capable people, however they lack motivation.
+- ENTPs are competent people; however, they lack motivation.